Chris Wallace Says Republicans ‘Are Having Trouble With The Facts’ In Impeachment Inquiry

 — Bloomberg TicToc (@tictoc) October 25, 2019

 According to Democrats in the House of Representatives, Trump had a quid pro quo agreement with Ukrainian President Volodymyr Zelensky.
-The commander-in-chief threatened to cut military aid to Ukraine unless the country’s authorities investigate former Vice President Joe Biden and his son Hunter, they claim.
+The commander-in-chief threatened to cut military aid to Ukraine unless the country’s authorities investigated former Vice President Joe Biden and his son, Hunter, they claim.

 Biden is running for the 2020 Democratic nomination, and Trump pressured Ukraine to investigate the Biden family in order to damage the Democratic front-runner’s campaign, according to pro-impeachment Democrats in the House.